Spocks

 This series was created in 2021 for The Mini, an annual juried exhibition at the Michael and Noémi Neidorff Art Gallery in San Antonio.

-Spock displays kindness, a deep concern for ethics, and an admirable dedication to cross-cultural (and often cross-species) understanding.
+Spock displays kindness, a deep concern for ethics, and an admirable dedication to cross-cultural understanding.
 At the same time, I was studying Caravaggio, who, despite his own terrible temper and penchant for violence, mainly painted saints.
-And Spock was a sort of secular icon to me.

-There is a long tradition of using characters from popular culture to talk about deeper concepts in art – just think of all the famous paintings based on Classical myths.
-I wanted to use Spock in a similar way.
-He represents the inner conflict between logic and emotion that we all feel.
-It was a fun challenge to paint his subtle expressions.
+Spock was a sort of secular icon to me.
+There is a long tradition of using characters from popular culture to talk about deeper concepts in art; just think of all the famous paintings based on Classical myths.
+I wanted to use Spock in a similar way, representing the inner conflict between logic and emotion that we all feel.

 Psssst… If you made it to the end of this page, you must really like Spock.
 Here are some bonus drawings just for you.
 Live long and prosper, my friends! 🖖